openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## State Management

-The `state` parameter defined in Section 4.1.1 of [@!RFC6749] may be used by a verifier to identify a request to which a particular response is bound to.
+The `state` parameter defined in Section 4.1.1 of [@!RFC6749] may be used by a verifier to link requests and responses.
+Also see Section 3.6 and Section 5.3.5 of [@RFC6819], and [@I-D.ietf-oauth-security-topics].

 # Security Considerations {#security_considerations}